BashayerNouri/catch_me_if_you_can/03_welcome_message/03_python_2_comments.md

 Everything that comes after  `#`  is ignored.

-We can also write a cooment in a single line as:
+We can also write a cooment in a single line like this:
 ```python
 print(4) # prints an integer
 ```